jozefcipa/laundry-alert/README.md

 - connect to OrangePi
 - `(orange-pi)$ make api/prod` - Start the program manually

-### HTTPS and iOS - TBD
+### HTTPS and iOS

-describe root certificate and how it needs to be added to iphone to support local HTTPS connection as the device is running locally
+As the app is using self-managed SSL certificate for the API, we need to register it in our iOS (Android) device in order to allow connections. <br>
+In order to do so, we need to add the SSL root authority certificate into our phone. <br>
+Read more [here](https://jozefcipa.com/blog/self-signed-ssl-certificates-on-ios) to see how to configure it.